ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "My dear Mr. Bennet, you must not expect such girls to have the sense of their father and mother.
 When they get to our age, I dare say they will not think about officers any more than we do.
-I remember the time when I liked a red coat myself very well--and, indeed, so I do still at my heart; and if a smart young colonel, with five or six thousand a year, should want one of my girls I shall not say nay to him; and I thought Colonel Forster looked very becoming the other night at Sir William's in
+I remember the time when I liked a red coat myself very well -- and, indeed, so I do still at my heart; and if a smart young colonel, with five or six thousand a year, should want one of my girls I shall not say nay to him; and I thought Colonel Forster looked very becoming the other night at Sir William's in